tjacovich/ADSCitationCapture/README.md

 pip3 install -r dev-requirements.txt
 alembic upgrade head
 ```
+Currently, `python3` versions `python 3.10` and newer are incompatible as certain required features have been deprecated or renamed.

 Diagnose your setup by running an asynchronous worker (it requires a RabbitMQ instance):